 Four Roses is the only Bourbon Distillery that combines 5 proprietary yeast strains with two separate mashbills to handcraft 10 distinct Bourbon recipes, each with its own unique character, spiciness, and rich fruity flavors.
-Up to all 10 recipes are mingled by hand to create Four Roses Yellow.
+Up to all 10 recipes are mingled by hand to create Four Roses Bourbon.
 Four are mingled for Four Roses Small Batch Bourbon.
 One recipe is hand selected for Four Roses Single Barrel Bourbon.
 Follow us as we reveal the process of how our family of award-winning Bourbons is made.

 This is where the greatness begins.
 We pay a premium for our high quality, non-GMO grains, but that's the only way we know how to make high quality Bourbon.